Q: Do I really need to clean my surface before I waterproof or stain or can I simply hose it down with water?

-|Stains from dirt, mildew, algae & fungus and there is little or no trace of a residual finish.||Thompson's® Water Seal® Deck Wash|
+|Stains from dirt, mildew, algae & fungus and there is little or no trace of a residual finish||Thompson's® Water Seal® Deck Wash|

-|Weathered clear & tinted waterproofers or semi-transparent stains in addition to stains from dirt, mildew, algae & fungus.||Thompson's® Water Seal® Heavy Duty Deck Cleaner|
+|Weathered clear waterproofers & transparent or semi-transparent stains in addition to stains from dirt, mildew, algae & fungus||Thompson's® Water Seal® Heavy Duty Deck Cleaner|

-|Oil & water based solid stains and long-lasting, hard-to-remove semi-transparent stains & waterproofers in addition to stains from dirt, mildew, algae & fungus.||Thompson's® Water Seal® Maximum Strength Deck Stripper|
+|Oil & water-based solid stains and long-lasting, hard-to-remove semi-transparent stains & waterproofers in addition to stains from dirt, mildew, algae & fungus||Thompson's® Water Seal® Maximum Strength Deck Stripper|

-On REDWOOD/ CEDAR/ HIGH EXTRACTIVE Wood: Tannin staining and restore lighter color of redwood/ cedar/ mahogany or other high extractive wood species in addition to removing stains from dirt, mildew, algae & fungus and/or, as instructed, to neutralize any wood species after using other cleaners
+On REDWOOD/ CEDAR/ HIGH EXTRACTIVE Wood: Tannin staining and restore lighter color of Redwood Cedar, Mahogany or other highly extractive wood species in addition to removing stains from dirt, mildew, algae & fungus and/or, as instructed to neutralize any wood species after using other cleaners

 |If you need to remove:||Use:|